Sarmunbustillo/nft-market/README.md

 Run `pnpm run genContractType` to generate contract types

-## Production deploying to Ropsten network
+## Deploying to Ropsten network

 Create a new project in https://infura.io/

-You can add Eth to your Robsten enviroment here https://faucet.egorfine.com/ pasting your address
+You can add Eth to your Robsten enviroment here https://faucet.egorfine.com/ pasting your wallet address

 Run `sudo truffle migrate --network ropsten` to migrate contracts to ropsten network

+## Deploying to Vercel

+add your enviromental variables to deploy